“La Ingrata” (Ingrate) by Café Tacvba, cover by La Santa Cecilia and Mon Laferte, English translation

 For I no longer believe anything you say.

-Continue reading ““La Ingrata” by Café Tacvba, cover by La Santa Cecilia and Mon Laferte, English translation of lyrics”
+Continue reading ““La Ingrata” (Ingrate) by Café Tacvba, cover by La Santa Cecilia and Mon Laferte, English translation”

 “Ódiame” by Julio Jaramillo, La Santa Cecilia cover, English translation of lyrics